 We use natural gas, electrical power, oil, oxygen and, in limited circumstances, liquefied petroleum gas to manufacture our products.
-These energy sources are vital to our operations and we rely on a continuous power supply to conduct our business.
+Energy sources are vital to our operations and we rely on a continuous power supply to effectively conduct our business.
 Energy prices are subject to considerable volatility.
+We seek to mitigate the inherent risk in energy price fluctuations through a combination of contractual customer pass-through agreements, fixed-price procurement contracts, index tracking procurement contracts and hedging.
 We are not able to predict to what extent energy prices will vary in the future.
-If energy costs increase further in the future, we could experience a significant increase in operating costs, which could, if we are not able to recover these costs increases from our customers through selling price increases, have a material adverse effect on our business, financial condition and results of operations.

-Our ability to fully pass-through input costs may have an adverse effect on our financial condition and results of operations.
+Future increases in energy costs could result in a significant increase in operating costs, which could, if we are not able to recover these costs increases from our customers through selling price increases and our hedging strategy, have a material adverse effect on our business, financial condition and results of operations.
+Moreover, energy supplies are subject to various risks, including extreme weather events.
+Any interruption to our energy supplies, whether as a result of extreme weather events or otherwise, could have a material adverse effect on our business, financial condition and results of operations.